lanfear/smartthings-smartapp/README.md

 # SmartThings SmartApp Rules API Example

-# TODO: UPDATE THIS FILE PORTED FROM PUBLIC BRANCH AS-IS
 # DESCRIPTION

 This code is branched off [my working main repository](/lanfear/smartthings-smartapp) which contains a much more complex dual SmartApp setup with a React client Front-End that integrates with another SmartApp that was removed from this branch.
 I attempted to branch this while the Rules SmartApp was still fairly isolated before I really move forward mixing it with the FrontEnd and other SmartApp in the main branch.